strnda/PED/README.md

 - In the **R** folder you can find important scripts named in logical order (1 - data import, 2 - basic data analysis, etc…)
-- **cheatshees** folder contains cheatsheets that can be usefull in your future endeavors
+- **cheatshees** folder contains cheat sheets that can be useful in your future endeavors